 As a result, the person with dementia is not the best person to assess their own driving ability.
 You can help by:

 Some people with dementia are able to drive safely for some time after diagnosis.
-However, the longer a person with dementia continues to drive after diagnosis, the higher their chance of getting into a vehicle crash.
+However, the longer people with dementia continue to drive after diagnosis, the higher their chance of getting into a vehicle crash.
 The majority of studies show an increased risk of motor vehicle crashes among people with dementia.
 Research indicates that:

-Watch these videos of how dementia can affect driving.
+Watch this video showing how dementia can affect driving.

 Source: U.S. Department of Transportation